Dip BASS PGDip MSc MATL

 - ENGAGEMENT AND COLLABORATION

 John Balfe is a qualified Social Worker, Social Care Worker, Addiction Counsellor, Youth Mentor/Co-ordinator, Strengthening Families Facilitator and CRA (Community Reinforcement Approach) Therapist.

-He is currently a full time Lecturer on the Applied Social Studies and Early Childhood Education Care Programmes based at IT Carlow Wexford Campus.
-He also lectures as an Associate Lecturer on the Masters in Arts programme in Child, Youth and Family Studies and on Restorative Practice in IT Carlow.
+He is currently a full time Lecturer on the Applied Social Studies and Early Childhood Education Care Programmes based at SETU Wexford Campus.
+He also lectures as an Associate Lecturer on the Masters in Arts programme in Child, Youth and Family Studies and on Restorative Practice in SETU Carlow.